 The area surrounding Nashville is a natural for hiking, camping, and caving.
 An abundance of streams and rivers allow boaters to choose lazy, scenic float trips or the challenges of whitewater rafting or kayaking.
 Old Hickory and Percy Priest lakes, each about thirty minutes from Vanderbilt, are popular with skiers, sailors, and anglers.
 The Nashville Sounds play baseball April through September, and the Nashville Knights, the area's newest sports attraction, is making its mark in the East Coast Hockey League.
 Vanderbilt's football, basketball, and other Southeastern Conference teams generate sports excitement throughout the school year.

 The city's many beautiful residential areas, easily accessible to offices, shopping, and recreation, provide a comfortable environment for family life.
 As state capital, Nashville is also a center for state and federal government.
 The city itself has a progressive form of city-county metropolitan government that has been studied and adopted by many other cities since its inception in 1964.

-The University

-One and one half miles from Nashville's downtown business district lies Vanderbilt University's 330-acre campus, which adjoins and includes the Medical Center facilities.
-Here arrogant squirrels scamper across broad lawns and up the glossy-leaved magnolias and towering oaks that shade the brick walkways connecting all parts of the University complex.

-Medical Center 25

-Vanderbilt was founded in the reconstruction period following the Civil War, when Commodore Cornelius Vanderbilt gave a million dollars to build and endow a university that would "contribute to strengthening the ties which should exist between all sections of our common country."
-Medical education has been an integral part of the University from its very beginning.
-The School of Nursing was founded in 1909.

-Today Vanderbilt is a private, selective university with a strong faculty of nearly 1,400 full-time members and a diverse student body of about 8,600 from "all sections of our common country."
-Academic work is still governed by the honor system that was inaugurated at the school's founding.
-The University now consists of ten schools:
+The University When Commodore Cornelius Vanderbilt gave a million dollars to build and endow Vanderbilt University in 1873, he did so with the wish that it "contribute to strengthening the ties which should exist between all sections of our common country."
+Today Vanderbilt more than fulfills the Commodore's hope.
+It is one of a few independent universities with a quality undergraduate program Medical Center 25 and a full range of graduate and professional programs.
+It has a strong faculty of over 1,400 full-time members and a diverse student body of about 9,000.
+In the truest sense, Vanderbilt is a university.
+Students from many regions, many backgrounds, and many disciplines come together for study and research.
+To that end, the University is the fortunate recipient of continued support from the Vanderbilt family and other private citizens.
+The 333-acre campus is about one and one-half miles from the downtown business district of the city, combining the advantages of an urban location with a peaceful, park-like setting of broad lawns, shaded paths, and quiet plazas.
+Facilities off the campus include the Arthur J. Dyer Observatory, situated on a 1,131-ft. hill six miles south.

-The College of Arts and Science, offering the Bachelor of Arts and Bachelor of Science.

-The Graduate School, offering the Master of Arts, the Master of Arts in Teaching, the Master of Science, and the Doctor of Philosophy.
+The schools of the University and the degrees they offer are as follows: The College of Arts and Science, offering the Bachelor of Arts and Bachelor of Science.
+The Graduate School, offering the Master of Arts, the Master of Liberal Arts and Science, the Master of Arts in Teaching, the Master of Science, and the Doctor of Philosophy.
 Blair School of Music, offering the Bachelor of Music.
 The Divinity School, offering the Master of Divinity, the Master of Theological Studies, and the Doctor of Ministry.
 The School of Engineering, offering the Bachelor of Engineering, the Bachelor of Science, and the Master of Engineering.
 The School of Law, offering the Doctor of Jurisprudence.
 The School of Medicine, offering the Doctor of Medicine.
 The School of Nursing, offering the Master of Science in Nursing.
 Owen Graduate School of Management, offering the Master of Business Administration.
 Peabody College offering the Bachelor of Science, the Master of Education, the Master of Public Policy, the Specialist in Education, and the Doctor of Education.
 No honorary degrees are conferred.